 With this delivery model, doctors, hospitals, and other health care providers are compensated based on the quality of care provided and patient outcomes.
 In the traditional Fee-For-Service (FFS) model, healthcare providers are paid for the quantity of services provided, and compensation has nothing to do with the results of those services.
 Under a value-based care model, providers are rewarded financially for providing high quality, cost-effective care.

 Patients spend less money and receive better care because these models are designed to encourage providers to help patients recover from injuries and illnesses more quickly.
 This means fewer visits to the doctor, fewer medical tests and procedures, and less prescription medication costs.
 For patients with chronic conditions like cancer, high blood pressure, or obesity, value-based payment models allow them to receive better care at a lower cost.

-Providers also benefit from value based care because they establish greater efficiencies and patient satisfaction.
+Providers also benefit from value-based care because they establish greater efficiencies and patient satisfaction.
 More time may be spent up front developing prevention-based services, but ultimately, providers will spend less time managing chronic diseases and conditions.
-In addition, their patient satisfaction rates will rise when the focus is placed on the quality of care instead of volume of services provided.
+In addition, their patient satisfaction rates will rise when the focus is placed on the quality of care instead of the volume of services provided.

 Pay for Performance